Wack0/maciNTosh/README.md

 ## Known issues (Grackle/Gossamer)

 * On a laptop system you may wish to remove the battery.
 At least on Lombard, the only way to power off the system when it bugchecks is via PMU reset or via total power removal.
+	* That said, PMU reset on Wallstreet/PDQ is easier, done via keyboard combination.
 * Currently the implemented drivers are the bare minimum to run and use NT.
 * I have observed PMU hard shutdowns on NT boot, fixed only by a PMU reset.
 No idea what caused this.
+* On Old World systems, if you have trouble booting to something that isn't the ARC firmware, holding `Esc` on boot will cause ARC firmware devices to be skipped.

 ## Known issues (Mac99)